Search continues for the missing after landslide leaves 3 dead in Alaska fishing community

 Wrangell is one of the oldest non-Alaska Native settlements in the state, founded in 1811 when Russians began trading with Tlingits, according to a state database of Alaska communities.
 Indigenous people long lived in the area before outside contact.
 Tlingits, Russians, the British and Americans all accounted for historical influences on Wrangell.

 Timber once was a major economic driver, but that has shifted to commercial fishing.
-Among its famous residents were Old West lawman Wyatt Earp, who served as temporary marshal for 10 days while he traveled to the Klondike, and naturist John Muir.
+Among its notables were Old West lawman Wyatt Earp, who served as temporary marshal for 10 days while he traveled to the Klondike, and naturist John Muir.

 In December 2020, torrential rains prompted a landslide in another southeast Alaska city, claiming two lives.
-The slide slammed into a neighborhood in the community of Haines, leaving about 9 feet (2.7 meters) of mud and trees on city streets.
+The slide slammed into a neighborhood in the community of Haines, caking city streets with about 9 feet (2.7 meters) of mud and fallen trees.

 Thiessen reported from Anchorage, Alaska.